 Castellano, North Sails:

 The most important aspect of sustainability is knowledge.
 Only when people are informed and have options to choose from, then we can say we have reached our objective.
-We are investing most of our marketing budget into awareness plastic pollution, creating sustainability-related communication campaigns.
+We are investing most of our marketing budget into awareness of plastic pollution, creating sustainability-related communication campaigns.

 Turner, Vicunha:

-Sustainability is an overused word, especially in marketing it infers a lot and can mean so little.
+Sustainability is an overused word, especially in marketing: it infers a lot and can mean so little.
 For example, a mill can state that it has reduced its water consumption by 30%, but the question is what is the figure that it is 30% less than?
 And is that water coming from a sustainable source?
-It would be more accurate to measure water consumption in used to make 1 of fabric and it would be better to have transparency of water use throughout the chain […]
+It would be more accurate to measure water consumption in liters used to make 1 meter of fabric; and it would be better to have transparency of water use throughout the chain […]

 Lanowy, Alberto: